PACE LEADERS

 • PACE Leaders must be enrolled in a degree-seeking academic program in any of the 10 campuses within the University of Hawai‘i System, including community colleges and neighbor island campuses.

-• Students must be in good academic standing.
+• Leaders must be in good academic standing.

 • Leaders who reside on neighbor island campuses must be able to connect via Zoom for meetings.